Kagami/wybm/README.md

 ## Install

-**NOTE: Download release build from the releases page, not the source code!**

 ### Windows

 Everything is included to the build, just download [latest release](https://github.com/Kagami/wybm/releases), unpack and run `wybm.bat`.
+**NOTE:** download release build from the releases page, not the source code!

 ### Linux